epadam/CNN-AV1-intra-encoder/source/performance.rst

 ===============================================

 ==========================================================
-Performance of Reference AV1 Encoder compared with HEVC
+Performance of Reference AV1 Encoder Compared with HEVC
 ==========================================================